137-rick/Dora-RPC/README.md

 > * keep the connection of client after the request finishe
 > * check the guid when the send<->recive
 > * service discovery.
+> * base on Redis.
+Service discovery for High available

 ----------